The Ultimate Firearms Destination for the Gun Lifestyle

 The good news first.
 Shooting the Sentinel II is pretty nice.
 The backup iron sight is great, the glass is clear, the dot is very crisp and bright, and even with the iron side installed, it isn’t overly large or gets in the way.

-Bad news is there is more fish-eye than with some other optics.
+Bad news is there is a slight fish-eye to the lens.
 At first, I thought this was a one-off problem.
 The unit Swampfox sent me was pre-release, so that kind of thing can happen.

 Swampfox sent a second Sentinel II out for me to take a look at and RMA’d the first unit, but side-by-side, the fish-eye effect is identical.